Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Detroit's games have gone over 42 points in six of 13 chances this season.

-- The 44.5 points per game these two squads have surrendered to opponents this season are 2.5 more than the 42 over/under in this contest.
+- Sunday's total is 5.3 points higher than the combined 36.7 PPG average of the two teams.

-- Broncos games this season feature an average total of 44.3 points, a number 2.3 points higher than Sunday's over/under.
+- The average total in Broncos games this season is 44.3, 2.3 points above Sunday's total of 42.

-- In 2021, games involving the Lions have averaged a total of 46.1 points, 4.1 more than the set over/under in this contest.
+- In 2021, games involving the Lions have averaged a total of 46.1 points, 4.1 more than the set total in this contest.

 Broncos stats and trends

-- This season, the Broncos won ATS in their only game as a favorite of 8.5 points or more.
+- The Broncos have been favored by 10 points or more once this season and covered the spread.

-- Denver's games this year have gone over the total in just two out of 12 opportunities (16.7%).
+- Denver's games this year have hit the over on just two of 12 set point totals (16.7%).

-- Denver is 3-0 against the spread and 3-0 overall this season when the team puts up more than 26.3 points.
+- Denver is 3-0 against the spread and 3-0 overall in games when it scores more than 26.3 points.

-- Denver is 3-2 against the spread and 3-2 overall when the team churns out over 380.9 yards.
+- When Denver piles up more than 380.9 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Broncos have turned the ball over 15 times, one more than the Lions' takeaways (14).
+- The Broncos have turned the ball over one more time (15 total) than the Lions have forced a turnover (14) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Lions.